JTBD Topics & Definitions

 The Job statement is a structured way to write clear and concise job statements that capture the essence of what the Job Performer is trying to accomplish no matter the level of the Job.
 The formula is:

-• Clarifier: An optional phrase that provides additional context or specificity to the job statement.
+- Contextual Clarifier: An optional phrase that provides additional context or specificity to the Job Statement.

 Helpful Tips:

-The key is to focus on the Job Performer’s goal and desired outcome, rather than the means to achieve it.
-This allows for more innovative solutions that may not have been considered before.
+The key is to focus on the Job Performer’s goal and desired outcome, rather than the means to achieve it (that is, solutions).
+This allows for greater opportunities to come up with innovative solutions that may not have been considered before.

 Job Stages

-Job Stages should represent high-level job statements that describe the step or stage the Job Performer is in during this process of achieving their Main Job.
-The complete set of Stages and their Job Steps form a Job Map.
+Job Stages should represent high-level Job Statements that describe the step or stage the Job Performer is in during this process of achieving their Main Job.
+The complete set of Stages and their Job Steps form a Universal Job Map.

 Job Stages follow the [Job Statement] format.
 Examples of Job Stage verbs include: